FREQUENTLY ASKED QUESTIONS

 Although the company experienced significant growth, following World War I, the company’s fortunes again hit rock bottom under the proprietorship of Ernst Homberger-Rauschenbach.
 Fortunately, a major modernization effort paid off when the advent of World War II resulted in increased military demand.
 It was thus during World War II that IWC created the first oversize anti-magnetic pilot’s watch, followed by the famous Mark X, featuring its new in-house movement, Calibre 83.
 In 1944, IWC had a close call when the Allies mistakenly bombed Schaffhausen.
 As luck would have it, the factory narrowly escaped destruction.

 In the aftermath of the war, International Watch Company lived up to its name and became a company of international scope.
-Exports to the United States increased and the brand became best known for its specialty watches, such as the Mark XI and Ingenieur – the first automatic IWC with a soft-iron inner case that protected the movement against magnetic fields – as well as for its elegant dress watches.
-Needless to say, vintage IWC’s from the 1940’s and 50’s are highly collectible today and in great demand, as they are somewhat under-priced compared to other high-end watch brands of that era.
+Exports to the United States increased and the brand became best known for its speciality watches, such as the Mark XI and Ingenieur – the first automatic IWC with a soft-iron inner case that protected the movement against magnetic fields – as well as for its elegant dress watches.
+Needless to say, vintage IWC’s from the 1940s and ’50s are highly collectable today and in great demand, as they are somewhat under-priced compared to other high-end watch brands of that era.

 Above watch manufacturer information courtesy of CHS – Certification Horologerie Suisse.